AdobeDocs/commerce-merchant-services.en/help/live-search/facets.md

 The category and product attribute requirements for faceting are similar to the filterable attributes used for layered navigation.
 The storefront properties of each attribute must be set to `filterable (with results)`.

-Live Search supports up to:
+[!DNL Live Search] supports up to:

 * 100 attributes configured as facets
 * 50 sortable attributes